There are two main types of potential fees:

-We recommend contacting your financial institution directly if you believe the small charge verification was not returned or to determine if a fee was applied to the order due to it being an international transaction.
-They should be able to assist you further.
+We recommend contacting your financial institution directly if you believe an authorization amount was not returned to your account as they'll be able to assist you further.